vbilgin/vb-v7/_posts/2022-06-11-on-college-part-1.md

 **I’m a two-time college dropout.
 This post talks about the first time.**

 My first experience with college was when I arrived in Delaware, Ohio in August of 2016.
-I’d graduated high school with a subpar GPA and wanted to go somewhere far from home and throw myself into the thick it.
+I’d graduated high school with a subpar GPA and wanted to go somewhere far from home and throw myself into the thick of it.
 Up until that point, I’d never spent more than a week away from my parents.
 I knew that eventually I would have to break away and live on my own so going to Ohio was my way of biting the bullet.
 Ohio Wesleyan University was where I was due to start my post-high school life – my adult life.

 To set the scene, OWU (and Ohio in general) was a stark departure from my life in Los Angeles, CA. The university was a very small private liberal arts school in the heart of a tiny town thirty minutes from Columbus.
 OWU had only a few hundred more students than my high school.
 Delaware was a primarily conservative town that paled in size compared to Los Angeles.
 I was in a completely different world.
 It wasn’t exactly a world I liked much, but I wasn’t surprised; I had done my research and knew what I was getting into.